vicident/optimize-net/README.md

 It goes over the network and verify which buffers can be reused.
 Currently, it only supports evaluation mode, but training mode will soon be included.

-Here is a list of currently tested modules (numbers are for CPU version, with batch size of 1, in the format (total memory used, memory used for the outputs)):
+Here is a list of currently tested modules.
+Numbers are for CPU version, with batch size of 1, in the format (total memory used, memory used for the outputs):

 | Network | before optimization | after optimization | Relative save |
 | ------- | :--------: | :-------: | :------: |